Aliases for POLR1C Gene

 Previous GeneCards Identifiers for POLR1C Gene

 The protein encoded by this gene is a subunit of both RNA polymerase I and RNA polymerase III complexes.
 The encoded protein is part of the Pol core element.
-Defects in this gene have been associated with Treacher Collins syndrome (TCS). [provided by RefSeq, Mar 2011]
+Mutations in this gene have been associated with Treacher Collins syndrome (TCS) and hypomyelinating leukodystrophy 11.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for POLR1C Gene

-POLR1C (Polymerase (RNA) I Polypeptide C, 30kDa) is a Protein Coding gene.
-Diseases associated with POLR1C include polr1c-related treacher collins syndrome and treacher collins syndrome 3.
-Among its related pathways are Immune System and Epstein-Barr virus infection.
+POLR1C (Polymerase (RNA) I Subunit C) is a Protein Coding gene.
+Diseases associated with POLR1C include leukodystrophy, hypomyelinating, 11 and treacher collins syndrome 3.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Epstein-Barr virus infection.
 GO annotations related to this gene include protein dimerization activity and RNA polymerase III activity.

 UniProtKB/Swiss-Prot for POLR1C Gene